 Showed a baby Pokémon being milked by a human — controversial and unreleased outside Japan.

 The Japanese version showed a silhouette of a nude Misty in the background.
-The artwork was completely redesigned for Western releases to remove the suggestive imagery.
+The artwork was redesigned for Western releases to remove the suggestive imagery.

 Showed a baby Pokémon being milked by a human — controversial and unreleased outside Japan.

-Censored due to gambling nature
+Censored due to gambling nature.